Princekelsey/vision-app/README.md

 4. Run `npm run dev` command to start the server and also the front-end concurrently.
 5. In the root directory, run `npm run test` command to run all test for the server
 6. cd into client folder and run `npm run test` command to run all test for front-end.

+## NOTE

+If you change the PORT on which your server is running on from 5000, then cd into `client/src/config` and make sure that the PORT on the baseUrl matches the PORT on which your server is running on else API requests from the front-end to the server will not go through.